 - Map and Locations

-New College's Sociology, BA program provides students an in-depth look at how society drives social interaction.
-The BA program allows students to choose between a qualitative or quantitative approach to understanding these interactions, setting graduates up to be versatile assets in fields such as journalism and politics.
+The Sociology, BA program provides students an in-depth look at how society drives social interaction.
+The program allows students to choose between a qualitative or quantitative approach to understanding these interactions, setting graduates up to be assets in fields such as journalism, politics.

 The School of Social and Behavioral Sciences offers a BA in sociology in the New College of Interdisciplinary Arts and Sciences at ASU's West campus.

 Sociology is the study of the organization and development of societies and the institutions within them.
 The sociology program helps students better understand the development, structure, interaction and collective behavior of organized groups.
 The program explores the theories, practices, and policies underlying the issues of social change, inequality and diversity.
 This degree program provides training in important research skills used to describe, interpret and evaluate evidence across diverse settings and designs important in the new economy.

 This is a flexible program that provides opportunities for students to work collaboratively with faculty on intellectual and policy issues and helps them develop the research skills necessary for the analysis of complex social issues.